hpiwowar/citation11k/analysis/stats_knit_.md

 end.rcode-->
 *Table 1: Proportion of sample published in most common journals*

-More microarray papers were published in later years: <!--rinline prop2001-->% of articles in our sample were published in 2001, compared to <!--rinline prop2009--> % in 2009.
+More microarray papers were published in later years: <!--rinline prop2001-->% of articles in our sample were published in 2001, compared to <!--rinline prop2009--> % in 2009 (Table 3).

 <!--begin.rcode table2, echo=FALSE
 gfm_table(table(dfCitationsAttributesRaw$pubmed_year_published)/nrow(dfCitationsAttributesRaw))